shreyashp47/MatchMate/README.md

 - Errors are handled gracefully with retries and partial data loading.
 - If offline, the app continues to function using the local database.

 ---

-## Design Constraint Response

-If profile images cannot be shown due to legal reasons:

-- The app displays a placeholder with initials of the user’s name.
-- Layout was updated to ensure proper alignment without images.

----